Skip to Content

 4. Security Deposits and Move-Out Accounting

-Security deposits are one of the most common sources of landlord-tenant disputes in Oregon.
+Security deposits are one of the most common sources of legal disputes in Oregon.

 Deposit Return Deadlines

-Landlords must return the tenant’s security deposit or provide a detailed accounting within 31 days of move-out.
+Landlords must return the tenant’s security deposit or provide a precise accounting within 31 days of move-out.
 Any deductions must be itemized and supported by documentation.

 Allowable Deductions